 What do you get when you combine cool glass with muggy summer air?
 A major annoyance to homeowners.
 Summer window condensation frustrates many homeowners.
-Unlike its cold-weather counterpart, summer condensation forms on the outside of the glass, making it challenging to wipe away on upper level windows.
+Unlike its cold-weather counterpart, summer condensation forms on the outside of the glass, making it challenging to wipe away on upper-level windows.
 Sweating windows fog up the view, and if it happens regularly, the condensation can seep into window frames to peel paint and form mildew.
+Windows Sweating?
 Luckily for homeowners in Northbrook, McCann Window & Exteriors has the solution.

 How to Prevent Window Condensation